Litter & Illegal Dumping

 Litter Cleanup Fundraiser Opportunities

-Mission Adopt-A-Block provides fundraiser opportunities for Mission non-profits through the Society’s annual spring & fall cleanups.
+Mission Environmental Stewardship Society provides fundraiser opportunities for Mission non-profits through the Society’s annual spring & pop-up clean-ups.

-All Mission non-profits can submit an application to participate in a community litter cleanup for the remuneration of $400.
+All Mission non-profits (including schools and sports teams) can apply to participate in a community litter clean-up for the remuneration of up to $400.

 The Great Canadian Shoreline Cleanup